-- 1. Press and hold the encoder pushbutton down while you install a jumper on the 2 pin PWR header. - 2.
+- 1. Press and hold the encoder pushbutton down while you turn power switch to the on position. - 2.
 The keyer will send AR (di-dah-di-dah-dit) followed by an L (di-dah-di-dit) - 3.
 Immediately release the encoder PB. - 4.
-Press the left (DIT) paddle with your index finger and wait for the keyer to send an R (di-dah-dit) - 5.
-Then press the right (DAH) paddle until the keyer sends an SK followed by the normal start up R.
+Press the left (DIT) paddle with your index finger and wait for the keyer to send an R (di-dah-dit) - Then press the right (DAH) paddle until the keyer sends an SK (di-di-di-dah-di-dah) followed by the normal start up R.